$\texttt{AlgRel.wl}$: Algebraic Relations for the Product of Propagators in Feynman integrals: Summary and Discussion

 The present procedure of finding algebraic relation for the product of propagators can be used only if the propagators are dependent on just one loop-momenta.
 For this reason, the procedure cannot be applied with full generality to multi-loop integrals and a loop-by-loop approach has to be adopted.
 Hence the procedure is not helpful for integrals such as the sunset integral or in the cases where for each loop momenta $k_{i}$ there is just one propagator.
 To apply such a procedure to sunset-like integrals, a generalization of the procedure for the multi-variable case, when the propagators can depend on more than one loop momenta has to be developed.

 As we have seen that the algebraic relation obtained reduces the complexity of the Feynman integral.
 Specifically for the simple case of one loop bubble (in Section \ref{secMethod}), we saw that the result for general bubble integral, which was expressed in terms of double variable hypergeometric function Appell $F_4$, was reduced to $_2F_1$ which is a single variable hypergeometric function.
 It would be worth studying such reduction in complexity for other non-trivial cases of Feynman integrals which result in multi-variable hypergeometric functions of even higher variables.
 Since obtaining analytic expressions might not be feasible for such cases, a detailed numerical study for the same would be an important application of these algebraic relations after the proper function relations have been obtained by the proper choice of arbitrary variables.
+We would also like to point out to the possibility of using Lemma B.3., given in \cite{Flieger:2022xyq}, to find the similar relations as presented here.\footnote{We would like to thank William for pointing out this to us.}.